 Understanding your rights and responsibilities under a contract is a crucial part of protecting your business interests.
 When helping a client negotiate a contract, real estate deal, or employment arrangement, we seek to empower our client to obtain the best result.
 We can help to maximize your negotiating power and protect your interests

 Your corporate compliance plan prepares you for three of the worst-case scenarios for any practice: a lawsuit, a government audit, and a breach or violation.
-A comprehensive corporate compliance plan for a healthcare entity typically includes a HIPAA policy and procedure manual, a compliance manual to reflect issues raised in an OIG audit, and an employee manual.
+A comprehensive corporate compliance plan for a healthcare entity includes items such as a HIPAA policy and procedure manual, a compliance manual to reflect issues raised in an OIG audit, and an employee manual.

 Learn more ▶